vvchens/ha-opi_gpio/README.md

 ## Cover

-The `rpi_gpio` cover platform allows you to use a Raspberry Pi to control your cover such as Garage doors.
+The `opi_gpio` cover platform allows you to use a Raspberry Pi to control your cover such as Garage doors.

 It uses two pins on the Raspberry Pi.